loicttn/sol-delegate-patterns/README.md

 # Solidity Delegate Call Patterns

-_Disclaimer: all code here is incomplete and probably unsafe, do not use it._
+_Disclaimer: all code here is incomplete and probably unsafe, do not use it.
+Prefer using OpenZeppelin audited libraries instead._

 This repository highlights different delegate calls patterns in Solidity for education purposes.